murphyka/murphyka.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <em>Visualizing the structure of information with machine learning.</em>
+subtitle: <em>Shaping the structure of information with machine learning.</em>

 profile:
   align: right